diligence-dev/photo-raster-printer/README.md

-# image-grid-printer
+# photo-raster-printer
-a free browser utility for creating image grids to print directly or save as pdf
+a free browser utility for creating photo rasters to print directly or save as pdf

 ## how it works
 - no download required